Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-08-27-lesson-5-clipping-sprite-sheets.md

 -
 When you run the program you should see clip 0 (green circle) draw in the center of the screen and should be able to select different clips to be drawn with the number keys.
-If you run into any issues double check your code and/or post a question below.
+If you run into any issues double check your code and/or send me an email or tweet.

 I'll see you again soon in [Lesson 6: True Type Fonts with SDL_ttf!]({% post_url 2013-12-18-lesson-6-true-type-fonts-with-sdl_ttf %})